bgamari/ghc-wiki-import/quantified-constraints.md

 - [\#2893](https://gitlab.staging.haskell.org/ghc/ghc/issues/2893), a ticket about the idea

 - [
-  Quantified class constraints](http://i.cs.hku.hk/~bruno//papers/hs2017.pdf), a Haskell 2017 paper that works out the idea in some detail.
+  Quantified class constraints](http://i.cs.hku.hk/~bruno//papers/hs2017.pdf), a Haskell 2017 paper that works out the idea in some detail, and a [
+  Reddit thread](https://www.reddit.com/r/haskell/comments/6me3sv/quantified_class_constraints_pdf/) about it.

 - [
   An old haskell.org Wiki page about it](http://haskell.org/haskellwiki/Quantified_contexts)